 Ports are interfaces to the [External Model] which are available to the user and tool at the IBIS level.
 They are used to connect the [External Model] to die pads.
 The Ports parameter is used to identify the ports of the [External Model] to the simulation tool.
 The port assignment is by position and the port names do not have to match exactly the names inside the external file.
 The list of port names may span several lines if the word Ports is used at the start of each line.

 Model units under [External Model] may only use reserved ports.
 The reserved, pre-defined port names are listed in the General Assumptions heading above.
 As noted earlier, digital and analog reserved port functions will be assumed by the tool and connections made accordingly.
 All the ports appropriate to the particular Model_type subparameter entry must be explicitly listed (see below).
-Note that the user may connect SPICE, Verilog-A(MS) and VHDL-A(MS) models to A_to_D and D_to_A converters using custom names for analog ports within the model unit, as long as the digital ports of the converters use the digital reserved port names.
+Note that the user may connect SPICE, IBIS-ISS, Verilog-A(MS) and VHDL-A(MS) models to A_to_D and D_to_A converters using custom names for analog ports within the model unit, as long as the digital ports of the converters use the digital reserved port names.

 The rules for pad connections with [External Model] are identical to those for [Model].
 The [Pin Mapping] keyword may be used with [External Model]s but is not required.
 If used, the [External Model] specific voltage supply ports—A_puref, A_pdref, A_gcref, A_pcref, and A_extref—are connected as defined under the [Pin Mapping] keyword.
 In all cases, the voltage levels connected on the reserved supply ports are defined by the [Power Clamp Reference], [GND Clamp Reference], [Pullup Reference], [Pulldown Reference], and/or [Voltage Range] keywords, as in the case of [Model].